 The Grinch Who Stole Christmas

 First off, I had to get over the fear that this might possibly happen.
-Could a green stringy beast show up in our living room on Christmas Eve and steal everything we have, including our ice cubes?
+Could a green, stringy beast show up in our living room on Christmas Eve and steal everything we have, including our ice cubes?
 No, that wasn’t worrisome at all.
-I enjoyed those cute little Who’s down in Whoville (so, so adorable) but I also knew if one walked into my room and started singing I would probably not stop screaming for the rest of my life.
+I enjoyed those cute little Who’s down in Whoville (so, so adorable) but I also knew if one of them walked into my room and started singing I would probably not stop screaming for the rest of my life.
 I remember feeling so sorry for Max, the Grinch’s cute little doggy, having to wear heavy reindeer antlers and do all that heavy lifting.
 And by the way, what the heck did “Ta-who bor-ray”mean anyway?
+Subtitles, please.

 A Charlie Brown Christmas

-Be that as it may, even now, when I hear the beginning of The Grinch, or see a stop motion Fred Astair in a mailman uniform, I become a little bit happier, a bit more joyful.
+Be that as it may, even now, when I hear the beginning of The Grinch, or see a stop-motion Fred Astair in a mailman uniform, I become a little bit happier, a bit more joyful.
 I’ll probably always stop and watch every one of these programs and smile, sing along, and blissfully embrace every goofy little aspect.
 Did they sometimes scare me?
 Yes.
 Was I the only one?
 I certainly hope not.
 And so it goes.